 In the fourth quarter, however, the team unraveled.
 The Wildcats outscored the Clan 23–14 in the frame, and SFU was poor on both sides of the ball.
 From 6:17 to 1:38 in the quarter, Central Washington went on a 15–3 run in which Simon Fraser could not buy a basket.

 The score was now 54–53 for the Wildcats with a minute and a half to go: playoff crunch time.
 After a pair of free throws by Ellen Kett made the game 57–56 for the Clan with four seconds left, Kortney Grattic was fouled with only one second remaining on the clock.
 She went on to hit both free throws and complete the comeback, giving her team the upset win.

 Offensive struggles for SFU were the catalyst for the loss.
 They shot only 27.1% from the field, including hitting only 15% of their three-pointers.
 Kett was the only player in double-digits for the Clan, with 22 points and seven assists.
 Every other Simon Fraser player, with the exception of Tayla Jackson, shot less the 30% from the field.
 The absence of their leading scorer was definitely a factor.

 Next Game: Even with this disappointing loss, there is still potentially more basketball to be played for the Clan as Simon Fraser will now look to take part in the upcoming West Regional Tournament.
-In the last rankings, SFU was ranked fourth but that will likely not be the case anymore.
+At the time of publication, it is not sure whether SFU will be in this tournament.
 If they do make it, their first game will be Friday, March 10.